serg1557733/FetchAndJson/README.md

 # FetchAndJson
 FetchAndJson working
-function tableFromJson(element, jsonUrl) element for append on web page(DOM), Jsonurl - using Fetch for get json
+function tableFromJson(element, jsonUrl) - create TAble on web page with columns keys and values element- class for append on web page(DOM),
+ Jsonurl -url for using Fetch  get json